 Restraint is key in smaller spaces such as a balcony or terrace garden.
 It’s easy to overcrowd the area with too many pots and this is a case of less is more.
 One or two larger pots can be enough and provide a good body of soil for plants to thrive.
 Lightweight planters can also assist in managing weight, especially on balconies or rooftop gardens.

-What should I plant?
+What should I plant in pots?

-Key to a good planting is understanding the aspect and selecting plants that will thrive in that situation.
-Planting such as Succulents, Figs and Frangipani being some of our favourites for taller feature plants.
-Philodendron, Succulents such as Jades are great ways to fill out the lower pots with trailing plants like Dichondra silver falls providing a cascading effect over the edge of the pot.
+Our tip is to keep the planting in line with the style of your garden and in proportion to the planters, generally, the plant should be a similar size to the pot.
+To start, Fiddle leaf figs or a Monstera are some great options to bring a freshness inside your home.
+For taller feature plants our favourites are Succulents, Figs and Frangipani.
+Philodendron Succulents, such as Jades are great ways to fill out the lower pots with trailing plants like Dichondra silver falls providing a cascading effect over the edge of the pot.
 Pots are a great way to allow vines such as Boston ivy or Mandevilla to climb up walls and balconies.